 Itchen Valley Country Park is open, including toilets and a takeaway service through the Woodland Cafe.

 Lakeside Country Park is open, including toilets.
+The meeting room at the Lakeside Centre is available for business events with

 Disabled Facility Grants (DFGs)